-Computational thinking, i.e. creative problem solving and programming, is a fundamental competence in digitisation.
-The Computational Thinking Initiative CTI, launched on the second Swiss Digital Day, aims to strengthen digital education and develop basic know-how in primary schools in all parts of the country.
-The basis for this is a learning robot developed in Switzerland with which children can learn computational thinking in a playful way.
-As a public-private partnership, the initiative is jointly supported by various public educational institutions and industry.
-It is also under the patronage of former Federal Councillor Johann Schneider-Ammann and aims to strengthen Switzerland as a business location.
+Computational thinking, i.e. creative problem solving and programming, is a fundamental competence in digitalisation.
+The Computational Thinking Initiative CTI, launched on the second Swiss Digital Day 2018, aims to strengthen digital education and develop basic know-how in primary and secondary schools in all parts of the country.
+The general objective of the CTI is that in the future, every Swiss primary and secondary school is able to offer teaching in computational thinking.
+With the help of tangible projects and the synergies among them, the CTI community is working towards that goal.
+As a public-private partnership, the initiative is jointly supported by various public educational institutions, associations from the Swiss education landscape (e.g. teachers associations) and industry.

 Within the «Alps Project» a total of five primary schools in the cantons Lucerne, Schwyz, Uri, Ticino and Valais are closely supported. «The Alps Project will be a valuable source of experience, especially for motivated teachers,» says project manager Dr. Alberto Piatti from the Scuola universitaria professionale della Svizzera italiana (SUPSI).
 The project is supported by four teacher training colleges in the respective language regions and takes into account the federal character of Switzerland’s education system as well as Switzerland’s multilingualism.

 «Thymio» is an easily accessible educational robot developed by several partners under the leadership of EPFL and Prof. Francesco Mondada. «Thymio» introduces children in schools to computational thinking and gets them acquainted with the use of technology and robotics.
 Young children interact with the robot to understand the basics of what an algorithm is, how to deal with a digital machine, and develop problem solving approaches.